BrickMMO/wic/index.markdown

 ### Case Study

 This teaching method was initially designed within Web Development program at [Humber College](https://humber.ca/), in Toronto, Canada.
 Students enrolled in this program have varying degree of previous experience with coding ranging from absolute coding beginners to recent graduates of university computer science programs.

-WIC was integrated into a Workshops course.
+WIC was integrated into a **Workshops in Web Development** course.
 This is a first semester course.
 A typical Canadian college semester is fourteen weeks.
 Workshops course description:

 > Workshops
 > This course will allow students to access additional support for content delivered in the other classes each semester.
 Every student in the class will engage in a process of self-assessment to help them identify areas where they would benefit from help, and then the student and teaching team will set up a process for providing support for any areas where the student would benefit from some in-the-moment support.
 Mentors, tutors and workshops will be available.